fluca1978/fluca1978.github.io/cats.md

 Me, Myself and my Cats
 ---

-Nothing special here: I grew up with always at least a cat on my side.
+Nothing special here: I grew up with a cat, or two, on my side.
 But the intimate approach with such feline strongly influenced my mindset at the point I sometime believe I'm myself a cat.
 **It is not just an intimate feeling with cats, it is that I recognize myself in their behavior.**

-During my life several cats lived with me and my family, but only a few of them did get a special place into my life.
+During my life several cats, more than twelve, lived with me and my family, but only a few of them did get a special place into my life.
 That's why I want to publicly state about their role and importance for me.